Recipes » Air Fryer Recipes » Air Fryer Beef Jerky

 • Spicy beef jerky: add some chili flakes to the recipe below

-Partially freezing the beef can make it easier to cut thinly.
-Alternatively, you should be able to ask your local butcher to slice it for you.
+Note: Partially freezing the beef can make it easier to cut thinly.
+Or you may be able to ask your local butcher to slice it for you.

 Beef jerky marinating in a glass bowl.

-If you only have a small air fryer you may want to use a rack so you can cook twice as much in one go.
+If your air fryer is small, you may want to use a rack so you can cook twice as much in one go.

 It needs to reach 160°F/71°C to be safe to consume, so check with an instant-read meat thermometer to be sure.

-Air fried beef jerky strips in a white bowl.
+Air fryer beef jerky strips in a white bowl.

 Air Fryer Beef Jerky